StrategyLogic/OpenStrategyGraph/README.md

 We encourage contributions to StrategyKG.
 Whether you're a newcomer or an experienced strategist, your insights and expertise can help enhance this knowledge graph.
 Please refer to our [Contribution Guidelines](.gitbub/CONTRIBUTING.md) for more information.

 ## Contact
-If you are interested in a business partnership with this open-source project, please contact, please contact [open@strategylogic.cn](mailto:open@strategylogic.cn).
+If you are interested in a business partnership with this open-source project, please contact [open@strategylogic.cn](mailto:open@strategylogic.cn).